SansGuidon/bookmarks/README.md

 * [RockBox](http://psychocydd.co.uk/) - metal music torrent tracker
 * [Tabletop Audio](https://tabletopaudio.com/) - Original, ambiances and music for your role playing games and stories
 * [foobar2000](http://www.foobar2000.org/components/by+date) - List of all plugins for foobar2000
+* [foobar2000](http://mobile.foobar2000.com/) - There exist a mobile version of foobar2000

 # Networking
 * [Homenet Howto](https://www.homenethowto.com/) - Interesting guide to how computer networks work